 Sure, if you've read George R.R.
 Martin's books, the plot twists aren't really a surprise.
 Maybe you didn't blink when, just eight episodes into the series, the show killed off seeming protagonist Ned Stark.
 (In retrospect, the fact that Ned was played by Sean Bean, king of the death scene, should have been a tip-off.)
-Maybe you didn't flinch at any of the shocking deaths of season 4, from Joffrey to Tywin.
-But even readers blanched at season 3's "Red Wedding," at which conventions of hospitality (and genre) were tossed aside so that guests Robb and Catelyn Stark could follow Ned's example and die violently.
+But even readers blanched at Season 3's "Red Wedding," at which conventions of hospitality (and genre) were tossed aside so that guests Robb and Catelyn Stark could follow Ned's example and die violently.
 The TV version was even more brutal than the print version, since it also depicted the slaughter of Robb's pregnant bride and her fetus.
 Now, that's brutal.

 In a show made to be binge-watched, the plot twists come fast and furious in the Netflix political drama.
 Season 2 has scarcely begun when one major character kills another by pushing her in front of a train.
 But the moment in Season 2 that really made jaws drop and eyebrows vault was the sequence when Agent Meechum (Nathan Darrow), the Secret Service bodyguard to Frank (Kevin Spacey) and Claire (Robin Wright) gets into a threesome with the Washington power couple at their home.
 Did we know that Frank played for both teams?
 He did hint at a gay sexual experience in college in a throwaway moment in Season 1.
 The sequence did seem to grow organically out of past events while forcing viewers to reevaluate what they knew about the Machiavellian couple.
 At least, now we know why Frank so carefully groomed Meechum for this position.